 If you hold shares in a company, then you must be familiar with terms like ex-dividend, dividend record date, book closure start data, book closure end date etc. There is a very subtle difference between all these terms and as a stock market investor it is essential for you to understand these terms in the right perspective.
 What is the difference between dividend ex date and record date?
 We also need to understand what does ex dividend date and record date mean?
 Is it possible to sell between ex-dividend date and record date?
 Let us first look at a live corporate action sheet to understand these terms..

 Dividends are a post-tax appropriation and is paid out to shareholders and expressed either in rupee terms or in percentage terms.
 For example if the face value of the stock is Rs.10 and the company announces 30% dividend then it means that a dividend of Rs.3 per share will be paid out to shareholders.
 So if you are holding 1000 shares of the company then you will receive Rs.3,000 as dividends.

-The dividend is paid to all shareholders whose names appear in the shareholder records of the company at the end of the record date.
-Normally, the shareholder records of a company to decide dividend entitlement is maintained by registrar and transfer agents like Karvy, In-time Spectrum etc. All the shareholders whose names appear in the records of the RTA as at the end of the Record Date will be entitled to receive the dividends.
+The dividend declared by companies is paid to all shareholders whose names appear in the shareholder records of the company at the end of the record date.
+Normally, the shareholder records of a company to decide dividend entitlement is maintained by a registrar belonging to any given company and transfer agents like Karvy, In-time Spectrum etc. All the shareholders whose names appear in the records of the RTA as at the end of the Record Date will be entitled to receive the dividends.
 So if a company declares the record date 20th April, then all the shareholders whose names appear in the company records as at the end of 20th April will be entitled to receive the dividends.
 But there is a problem here!
 When I buy shares I get the delivery of shares only after T+2 days that is on the second trading day after the transaction date.
 That is where the concept of ex-dividend date comes in..

+It is important to know what book closure means to grasp what a book closure date entails.
+Book closure is indicative of a particular period during which any company does not make any adjustments in the register of shareholders of the company.
+At this time, no changes whatsoever are made.
 Normally, during the book closure period any transfer of share requests are not entertained by the registrar.
 For example; if you buy shares during the book closure or if you buy shares just prior to the book closure, then you will get the actual delivery of shares only after the book closure periods ends.

 Understanding these nuances of dividend declaration is the key to making the best of your dividend experience.